Different-Types-of-Butterflies

 Common Mormon

-The Common Mormon butterfly is undoubtedly eye-catching, but what makes these butterflies remarkable is the females’ capacity to pass for their male counterparts or a different butterfly.
-For example, the ability of common female Mormons to pass for poisonous swallowtails gives them a fighting chance against predators in the wild.
+The Common Mormon Butterfly is notable for the female’s ability to mimic the appearance of males or even other butterfly species, helping them evade predators.
+For example, the ability of common female Mormons to mimic poisonous swallowtails gives them a fighting chance against predators in the wild.

 Leopard Lacewing

-The leopard lacewing is a butterfly native to Southeast Asia.
-However, that was recently discovered to have made Singapore its home in or around 2005.
+The Leopard Lacewing, native to Southeast Asia, was recently discovered to have established itself in Singapore around 2005.
 The only butterflies with orange coloring are the males.
 In contrast to the female Leopard Lacewing, who remains motionless until mated, they do this to attract her attention and a mate.

 Tailed Jay